19 August 2022

 Transom Window Definition

-Transom windows get their name because they are located above a door or window transom.
+Transom windows get their name because they are located above a door or window.
 A transom is a beam that separates the top of a door or window from the wall.

 Builders historically installed transom windows in homes to allow air to flow through the house with the doors closed.
 They appeared predominantly in row houses that didn’t have many windows.
-Transom windows used to have a mechanism to open and close the window, but now most transom windows serve purely decorative functions and do not open.
+Today, transom windows are used to add natural light to your home.
+Transom windows are primarily used for architectural appeal and do not open.

-Transom Window Styles and Types of Transom Windows
+Transom Window Styles + Types of Transom Windows

-Transom windows typically appear above front doors but they can also appear in bathrooms, inside homes, and above garage doors.
+Transom windows typically appear above front doors, but they can also appear in bathrooms, inside home, and above garage doors.

 Transom windows usually appear rectangular in shape, though they can come as arch and radius tops.
 Marvin Replacement proudly offers TruStile®, a Marvin® brand, front doors with a multitude of transom options.